 Pursuant to section 1603-102(14) of the Act, the Association may borrow funds for capital improvements and pledge future assessments to secure such loan facilities, provided that such loan is approved by 67% of the ownership interest by resolution.
 Common expenses of the Association shall include the payment of principal and interest for these purposes.

 14. Maintenance Each Unit owner shall furnish and be responsible for, at such owner’s expense, all the maintenance, repairs and replacements within and upon such owner’s Unit.
 The Association shall be responsible for maintenance, repairs and replacements of the Common Elements, including the Limited Common Elements.
 Notwithstanding the foregoing, in case of any such work that is required with respect to a Limited Common Element appurtenant to a Unit, the Association may delegate any such work, and associated expenses, to the owner of that Unit.
 The Board of Directors shall ensure that the exterior portions of each Unit are maintained in a compatible and harmonious manner, so that the building as a whole is attractive and well maintained, including, without limitation, the right to regulate colors, window alterations and the like.

+The Association shall further be responsible for maintenance, repairs and replacements of the driveways, sidewalks, retaining walls, stormwater devices, site lighting, trash removal and snow removal.; (ii) the responsibility for complying with the conditions of Chapter 32 Stormwater, including Article III, Post–Construction Stormwater Management Agreement, which specifies annual inspections and reporting requirements at a minimum, including the responsibility for complying with the conditions of the submitted Stormwater Management Plan and the approved plans and City Standards and State Guidelines, as further set forth in Exhibit E (Stormwater Drainage System Maintenance Agreement, with its attached Exhibit A the Post Construction-Stormwater Inspection & Maintenance Plan prepared by Acorn Engineering, Inc.)

 15. Association of Unit Owners.
 The Association shall be the governing body for the Unit owners with respect to the administration of the Condominium as provided by the Act, this Declaration and the Bylaws.
 The Association shall elect officers as provided in the Bylaws.